-The Board undertake annual mandatory training in key areas such as Safeguarding & Prevent, Health and Safety and Equality and Diversity.
-A range of other training has been undertaken throughout the year to support the Board's development ran by the AoC and ETF in areas such as T Levels, LSIPs, Finance and Strategic Direction.
+The Board undertake regular mandatory training in key areas such as Safeguarding & Prevent, Health and Safety and Equality and Diversity.
+A range of other training has been undertaken throughout the year to support the Board's development ran by the AoC and ETF, along with special sessions for areas such as Fraud prevention.
 The Chair and committee chairs regularly attend networking events with other chairs, alongside the AoC Local and National Conferences.
-Further details can be found in the Audit Committee's Annual Report.